The Performance Monitor (PM) comes on and you can navigate the menus, but when you begin rowing or skiing, the monitor numbers stay at zero.

 - Ensure the “tach” (generator) cable is plugged in fully.

-- Ensure the model type on the monitor matches the indoor rower or SkiErg in use.
+- On indoor rowers, ensure the model type on the monitor matches the indoor rower in use.
 Check this as follows:

 - On the Main Menu, choose More Options.